Pycharm from Jetbrains

 Come back to Pycharm and go to your skill.

-Double click the install file for your skill to open it in the editor
+Double-click the installation file for your skill to open it in the editor

 Now at the very bottom right of your Pycharm do you see a "no schema" button ? click that to open the schema configuration screen.